 effects and return the final result at the end.

-The cause function allows you to expose the detailed cause of an
+This function allows you to expose the detailed cause of an effect, which

-effect, which includes a more precise representation of failures, such as
+includes a more precise representation of failures, such as error messages

 This function is helpful when you need to inspect the cause of a failure in